 Themes and focus areas

 Nordplus focus highlights knowledge and skills for a competitive Nordic and Baltic region, supporting the Nordic Council of Ministers’ vision of the world’s most sustainable and integrated region.
+To contribute to the Nordplus' focus, there are 14 themes.
+All projects funded must be within one of these themes.

 Nordplus focus: A competitive Nordic and Baltic region